Cut to the chase

 Listen to a podcast or one of your favorite playlists while folding and ironing.
 I like to use this time to call a Mom friend to talk and catch up, as I can do this with my phone on the speaker (or Bluetooth), and my hands are free to fold yoga pants!

 Whatever you decide, just make sure you’re having fun while doing it.
+If you’re having fun, you’re not thinking about your laundry chore.

 11: Iron As Little As Possible